In the previous tutorial you handled concurrency exceptions. This

 An alternative is to make the database look more like the inheritance structure.
 For example, you could have only the name fields in the

-tables with the date fields.This pattern of making a database table for each entity class is called table per type (TPT) inheritance.
+Person table and have separate Instructor and Student tables with the date fields.This pattern of making a database table for each entity class is called table per type (TPT) inheritance.

 TPH inheritance patterns generally deliver better performance in the Entity Framework than TPT inheritance patterns, because TPT patterns can result in complex join queries.
 This tutorial demonstrates how to implement TPH inheritance.
 You'll do that by performing the following steps: